 Answer: $10.69

 The last interest payment date prior to September 15th was July 1st.
-We need to count from July 1st up to, but not including, the settlement of this trade.
+We count from July 1st up to, but not including, the settlement date.
 With a settlement timeframe of T+1, this trade will settle on Monday, September 18th.
-We must first calculate the number of days of accrued interest, knowing this is a 30/360 type of bond:

 Total = 77 days

-Next, we’ll calculate the amount of accrued interest due.
-This bond pays $50 a year in annual interest (5% of $1,000).
-The buyer must pay interest in the amount that equals 77 days of a 360-day year.
-Here’s the calculation:
+Next, calculate the accrued interest owed.
+This bond pays $50 per year in interest (5% of $1,000).
+The buyer owes the portion of that annual interest that corresponds to 77 days of a 360-day year:

-Let’s try the same example, but with a US Government bond:
+Now try the same setup with a US Government bond:

 A $1,000 par, 5%, J&J 1 Treasury (US Government) bond trade occurs on Friday, September 15th.
 How much accrued interest does the buyer owe the seller?